return42/sphkerneldoc/doc/linux_src_doc/drivers/i2c/i2c-boardinfo_c.rst

 for any device declared using this routine is not available for dynamic allocation.

-The board info passed can safely be __initdata, but be careful of embedded pointers (for platform_data, functions, etc) since that won't be copied.
+The board info passed can safely be \__initdata, but be careful of embedded pointers (for platform_data, functions, etc) since that won't be copied.

+..
+This file was automatic generated / don't edit.